okyokuto/nano-css/docs/atoms.md

 ```

 Those are good for __DX__ and they will decrease your overall bundle size after
 sufficient use.
-You can find the full up-to-date atom list [here](../addon/atoms.js).
+You can find the full up-to-date atom list [here]<!-- (../addon/atoms.js) -->.
 Below
 is the atom list at the moment of this writing:

 ```js